 - vii. planting and landscaping must be incorporated (informed by a Hedgerow Assessment), to enhance the ecological and woodland features of the site, including the unnamed watercourse and trees to capture all benefits for biodiversity; - viii. submission of an ecological survey and an archaeological survey to be approved by the Borough Council; - ix. proposals should consider how they can improve the ecological status of the Bow Brook; - x.
-The Historic Environment Record should be consulted during the formulation of development proposals to establish the potential for heritage assets and used to inform any necessary appraisal or evaluation of the site;
+The Historic Environment Record should be consulted during the formulation of development proposals to establish the potential for heritage assets and used to inform any necessary appraisal or evaluation of the site: - xi. development proposals should address contamination associated with any previous uses on the site, including the disused sewage works, through the submission of an appropriate risk assessment and if necessary, a site investigation and mitigation scheme;

-- xi. the Strategic Site must be accessible by a choice of modes of transport, particularly sustainable transport.
-Investment informed by a Transport Assessment is required for necessary transport infrastructure, safe access, service improvements and Smarter Choices measures should be delivered; - xii. pedestrian links should be provided between the site and the Green Belt area to the west for recreational purposes, and also to the existing Webheath area to the north.
-Cycle and pedestrian links should be provided to link into existing cycle and footpath networks to Redditch Town Centre and where public rights of way exist these should be incorporated into any design proposals; - xiii. biodiversity enhancements should be provided along transport routes such as SuDS schemes; - xiv. any necessary measures to mitigate flood risk are to be implemented and flood modelling will be required, which must be outlined in a site specific Flood Risk Assessment.
-Development will only be permitted in Flood Zone 1; - xv. drainage system upgrades identified in the Borough Council's Outline Water Cycle Strategy must be in place to make development acceptable.
-This includes upsizing of local sewers and an appropriate solution to dealing with waste water; - xvi. appropriate SuDS systems to attenuate and balance any surface water runoff must be incorporated; - xvii. infrastructure deficits arising from the cumulative impact of the site being developed should be provided through financial contributions, implemented early on in developing the site or, where appropriate future proofed to allow their delivery at a later stage; and xviii. a defensible Green Belt boundary must be maintained or where appropriate enhanced at the south and west of the site, along the existing Green Belt boundary outlined on the Policies Map.
+- xii. the Strategic Site must be accessible by a choice of modes of transport, particularly sustainable transport.
+Investment informed by a Transport Assessment is required for necessary transport infrastructure, safe access, service improvements and Smarter Choices measures should be delivered: - xiii. pedestrian links should be provided between the site and the Green Belt area to the west for recreational purposes, and also to the existing Webheath area to the north.
+Cycle and pedestrian links should be provided to link into existing cycle and footpath networks to Redditch Town Centre and where public rights of way exist these should be incorporated into any design proposals; - xiv. biodiversity enhancements should be provided along transport routes such as SuDS schemes; - xv. any necessary measures to mitigate flood risk are to be implemented and flood modelling will be required, which must be outlined in a site specific Flood Risk Assessment.
+Development will only be permitted in Flood Zone 1; - xvi. drainage system upgrades identified in the Borough Council's Outline Water Cycle Strategy must be in place to make development acceptable.
+This includes upsizing of local sewers and an appropriate solution to dealing with waste water; - xvii. appropriate SuDS systems to attenuate and balance any surface water runoff must be incorporated; - xviii. infrastructure deficits arising from the cumulative impact of the site being developed should be provided through financial contributions, implemented early on in developing the site or, where appropriate future proofed to allow their delivery at a later stage; and xix. a defensible Green Belt boundary must be maintained or where appropriate enhanced at the south and west of the site, along the existing Green Belt boundary outlined on the Policies Map.